Check all service statuses sudo systemctl status backup-* # Check disk space df -h /var/lib/backup/repo # View recent snapshots xreplicator snapshots --server localhost:50051

 Reliability

-• Test restores regularly — a backup you haven’t restored is an untested backup
+• Test restores regularly; a backup you have not restored is an untested backup

 • Maintain multiple full backups